Aim for greatness

 Running Start at Hawai‘i Community College (HawCC) and the University of Hawai‘i-Hilo (UHH) is an optional program designed to provide academic opportunities for qualified high school juniors and seniors.
 Students are able to enroll in HawCC and UHH classes and earn both college and high school credits.
 Interested students must take the Accuplacer or equivalent placement tests in reading, writing, and/or math and meet the pre-requisite levels for the course.
 The UH System Application Form and Dual Credit Form must be completed.
 College tuition and fees apply.
 Interested students can begin applying in the spring semester of their sophomore year of high school and should consult with their counselor regarding course selection.
 Students and parents must also read and sign the Waiākea High School Running Start Criteria form.
 For more information see a counselor and/or go to https://www.hawaii.edu/dualcredit/running-start/.

 * Graduating Seniors may only take courses not required for graduation during the Spring term of their senior year.

-PLATO is an on-line program that provides curriculum that’s interactive, engaging and fits many learning styles.
-PLATO offers credit recovery courses.
+Edmentum (PLATO) is an on-line program that provides curriculum that’s interactive, engaging and fits many learning styles.
+Edmentum offers credit recovery courses.
 Course work may be done either on-campus or off-campus (internet accessible location), however, all exams need to be completed on-campus.
 There are processing fees and supervision fees associated with this program.
 Interested students or guardians may consult with a school counselor for additional information.